BrightspaceUI/actions/vdiff/README.md

 * Cleanup abandoned golden PRs
 * Grab your current golden images and set them up for the test run
 * Run your vdiff tests and display the results in a custom commit status (including error messages, a link to the golden PR, etc.)
-  * If failures occur, it will open/update the corresponding golden PR with the new goldens and link to the report stored in S3
+  * If failures occur, it will open/update the corresponding golden PR with the new goldens and link to the report
   * If the tests pass, it will close the corresponding golden PR if it exists

 ## Using the Action

-Typically this action is triggered from a workflow that runs on your pull requests, ensuring that your new code changes did not cause unexpected visual changes before they are merged.
+Typically this action is triggered from a workflow that runs on pull requests, ensuring that new code changes did not cause unexpected visual changes before they are merged.

 Here's a sample workflow: